digital-asset/daml-helm-charts/README.md

 Helm can do the following:

-* Create new charts from scratch
+* Create new charts from scratch.
-* Package charts into chart archive (`tgz`) files
+* Package charts into chart archive (`tgz`) files.
-* Interact with chart repositories where charts are stored
+* Interact with chart repositories where charts are stored.
-* Install and uninstall charts into an existing Kubernetes cluster
+* Install and uninstall charts into an existing Kubernetes cluster.
-* Manage the release cycle of charts that have been installed with Helm
+* Manage the release cycle of charts that have been installed with Helm.

 For Helm, there are three important concepts: